edgamat/edgamat.github.io/_posts/2019-10-05-Using-ASPNET-Core-In-A-Clean-Architecture.md

 void ConfigureServices(IServiceCollection services)
 ```

-To add the `Warehouse` construction logic to the application, simply add the following:
+To add the `Warehouse` construction logic to the application, please add the following:

 ```csharp
 services.AddScoped<Warehouse>();